 - Students applying for Fine Arts Scholarships must submit separate applications.
 Please click here for more information about applying for merit scholarships at St. Olaf.

-Step 2: Complete the CSS/Financial Aid PROFILE.
+Step 2: Complete the CSS Profile.

-- For more information on the CSS PROFILE, click here.
+- For more information on the CSS Profile, click here.

-- All students interested in need-based St. Olaf aid are required to complete the CSS PROFILE.
+- All students interested in need-based St. Olaf aid are required to complete the CSS Profile.

 - St. Olaf’s CSS PROFILE Code: 6638.

 - The CSS PROFILE for the 2021-2022 Academic Year can be completed any time after October 1, 2020.
 Please note that you are completing the CSS Profile with final tax information for 2020, so please have that information readily available when completing the CSS Profile.